ilan-anodot/anodotcost_api_docs_slate/source/includes/_Webhook.md

 from | The initial delta value to | The final delta value impact | Business impact data.
 An object containing the impact, currency and effect of an anomaly.
-For a deeper explanation on business impact, please read [here](https://support.anodot.com/hc/en-us/articles/360016317859-Measuring-Business-Impact)
+For a deeper explanation on business impact, please read [here](https://support.anodot.com/hc/en-us/articles/360016317859-Measuring-Business-Impact) actions | An array of actions defined by the alert owner.
+Each element in the array has a name, URL, buttonName and type.
+For a deeper explanation on actions, please read [here](https://support.anodot.com/hc/en-us/articles/360019505219-Actions).

 > Anomaly Alert Extended Template: